zjsong/SSPL/README.md

 while testing on two corresponding benchmarks: [test set](https://github.com/ardasnck/learning_to_localize_sound_source) of SoundNet-Flickr and [test set](https://www.robots.ox.ac.uk/~vgg/research/lvs/) (i.e., VGG-Sound Source) of VGG-Sound.
 Videos are downloaded with [youtube-dl](https://github.com/ytdl-org/youtube-dl) if only the YouTube IDs are given.
 Please see main text (Sec.
-4.2) for details of pre-processing video frame and audio signals.
+4.2) for details of pre-processing video frames and audio signals.
 To improve data loading efficiency, we use [h5py](https://docs.h5py.org/en/stable/build.html) to respectively group frames, audios, and spectrograms, before training.

 Take SoundNet-Flickr for example, the final data should be placed in the following structure: